-Oil cleansing method how to guide
+Oil cleansing method

 Have you heard of the oil cleansing method (OCM)?
 I’ve been using the oil cleansing method on my face for about six months now, after going through a tough spot with my skin after giving birth in 2011.
 I’ve written about sugar scrub recipes and homemade face mask recipes, but I also wanted to share this great technique!